ranjabi/Folder-Crawler/README.md

 Install-Package AutomaticGraphLayout.WpfGraphControl -Version 1.1.11
 Install-Package AutomaticGraphLayout.GraphViewerGDI -Version 1.1.11
 ```
 You also need to install the MaterialSkin via NuGet.
-Follow this step.
+Follow these steps.

 1. Right-click on the project in the solution explorer
 2. Select `Manage NuGet Packages`